NeuraiProject/neurai-rpc/DEPIN_IMPLEMENTATION_GUIDE_EN.md

 ### 1.2 DePIN Asset Types

-DePIN assets are special tokens that:
-- **Can be any asset on the Neurai blockchain** (no specific prefix required)
-- Are **soulbound** (non-transferable except by the owner)
-- Can be frozen/revoked by the owner or self-revoked by the holder
-- Require the owner token `ASSET!` for administration operations
+There are two related but different concepts in the current DePIN stack:

+- **DePIN messaging token:** the asset configured in `depintoken` for gateway messaging.
+This can be any asset.
+- **Dedicated DePIN asset type:** a newer asset class used by the asset-management RPCs (`checkdepinvalidity`, `listdepinholders`, `freezedepin`, `unfreezedepin`, `selfrevokedepin`).
+These assets use the `&` prefix, are soulbound, are documented here as enabled for mainnet and testnet, require the owner token `&ASSET!`, and must be issued and reissued with `units=0`.

 ---